kylenewm/Job-Search-Optimization/README.md

     Solution:

 I decided to find "similiar" job postings to the ones I had interest in instead.

+    3. Limitation

+    I only had a 14 day subscription to databricks and placed out of the AWS free tier within a week.

+    Solution:
+    Keeping data engineering and ML engineering aspects of the project to a minimum.
 ## Steps:
 1. Scrape data from Indeed using [Apify's](https://apify.com/hynekhruska/indeed-scraper) built in webscraper for Indeed
     1. Make sure to set the job type to the jobs you are interested in (ex.
 Data Scientist) and set that as the starting point for the URL in apify